 - A mature safety culture.

-Proactive risk management involves specific activities that are entirely different that reactive risk management activities.
+Proactive risk management involves specific activities that are entirely different than reactive risk management activities.
 Both reactive and proactive risk management complement each other, and each strategy is useful in different situations.

 When to Use Proactive Risk Management Strategies